This handbook is written for a computer science student who wants to understand Eyeling as code and as a reasoning machine.

 for delta in deltas:

 So built-ins behave like relations that can generate zero, one, or many possible bindings.
+A list generator might yield many deltas; a numeric test yields zero or one.

 rules whose head predicate is p__wildHeadPred for rules whose head predicate is not an IRI (rare, but supported)For each candidate rule: